gibsonlab/chronostrain/README.md

 # 1. Installation <a name="installation"></a>

 As of Oct.
-2022, simple `pip install` suffices:
+2022, a simple `pip install` suffices:

 ```bash
 cd chronostrain
 pip install .
 ```

-We will release configuration files for a conda environment in a near-future update.
+We will release a recipe for a conda environment in a near-future update.

 ## Core Interface: Quickstart (Unix) <a name="quickstart"></a>

 Installing chronostrain using `pip` creates a command-line entry point `chronostrain`.
-For precise i/o specification and argument description, please invoke the `--help` option.
+For precise I/O specification and a description of all arguments, please invoke the `--help` option.
+Note that all commands below requires a valid configuration file; refer to [Configuration](#config).

 1. **Database creation** (if starting from scratch)